-- If you marked the device as Lost, tap Continue.
-You can enter your phone number or type in a message for whoever finds your device, so they can notify and return the device to you.
+Step 6: You can enter your phone number or type in a message for whoever finds your device, so they can notify and return the device to you.

-- To remotely erase a device, launch Find My on your iPhone or iPad.
+Step 7: To remotely erase a device, launch Find My on your iPhone or iPad.

-- Tap the Devices tab and then the device you want to erase.
+Step 8: Tap the Devices tab and then the device you want to erase.

-- You can also enter your phone number or a message.
+Step 9: Swipe up and tap Erase This Device.
+You can also enter your phone number or a message.

 When you erase a device, all information, including credit, debit, or prepaid cards for Apple Pay, is also deleted, and you will no longer be able to find it using the Find My app or Find iPhone on iCloud.com.
 If you remove the device from your account after erasing it, the Activation Lock will shut off, allowing another person to use your device.
-Back up your iPhone to iCloud on a regular basis, in case you ever need to restore erased data on an old or new phone.
+Back up your iPhone to iCloud regularly in case you ever need to restore erased data on an old or new phone.

 The new consolidated Find My app in iOS 13 lets you share your current location with friends and family.
-When you first launch the app, it prompts you to enable Location Services and choose when the app can use your location: Allow While Using App, Allow Once, or Don’t Allow.
-Allow While Using App is the preferred and most limited use, causing the same prompt to reappear every time you open Find My on your device.
+When you first launch the app, it prompts you to enable Location Services and choose when the app can use your location: Allow While Using App, Allow Once or Don’t Allow.
+Allow While Using is the preferred and most limited use, causing the same prompt to reappear every time you open Find My on your device.
 You can change this by going to Settings > Privacy > Location Services.

-- Toggle on Share My Location.
+Step 2: Toggle on Share My Location.

-- Choose the device you want to share your location from.
+Step 3: Choose the device you want to share your location from.
 With multiple devices, you can only select one at a time.

-- When you share your location from an iPhone paired with a GPS Apple Watch, your location switches to the watch whenever it’s out of range of the iPhone.
+Step 4: When you share your location from an iPhone paired with a GPS Apple Watch, your location switches to the watch whenever it’s out of range of the iPhone.

-- You can easily switch off this option when you want your location to be private.
+Step 5: You can easily switch off this option when you want your location to be private.

 Sharing a location requires consent, so even if you share your location, that doesn’t imply that the person you are sharing with will reciprocate.